joe223/tiny-swiper/README.md

 <p align="center">
 Ingenious JavaScript Carousel powered by wonderful plugins with native-like experience for the web.
-Zero dependency, written in vanilla JavaScript, used for free and without any attribution.
+Zero dependency, written in TypeScript, used for free and without any attribution.
 </p>

 <p align="center">